siddharthoza/Energy-Efficiency-Optimization-Neural-network/README.md

-# Energy Efficiency Enhancement using Neural Networks
+# Energy Efficiency Optimization using Neural Networks
 > This study looked into assessing the heating load and cooling load requirements of buildings (that is, energy efficiency) as a function of building parameters.
 The project was done as part of Machine Learning class at the University of Texas at Dallas.
 The entire summary of the project can be found in the [Jupyter Notebook](https://github.com/harshbg/Energy-Efficiency-Enhancement-using-Neural-Networks/blob/master/Energy%20Efficiency%20Analysis%20.ipynb)